-So, if you're feeling angelic and don't want to end up looking like a plum pudding here are some handy tips on how to have a Christmas that's green as well as white.
+So, if you're feeling angelic and don't want to end up looking like a plum pudding, here are some handy tips on how to have a Christmas that's green as well as white.

 Which is more environmentally friendly -- real or artificial?
 The simple answer is: it depends.

-Things are more complex for those without.
+But things are more complex for other trees.

 Britain's Carbon Trust

-estimate that a two-meter tall tree that doesn't have roots has a carbon footprint of between 3.5 kg CO2e (carbon dioxide equivalent) and 16 kg CO2e depending on whether it is incinerated -- which is less polluting -- or finds its way to landfill.
+estimate that a two-meter tall tree that doesn't have roots has a carbon footprint of between 3.5 kg CO2e (carbon dioxide equivalent) and 16 kg CO2e depending on whether it is incinerated -- which is less polluting -- or finds its way to a landfill.